Partitioning large watersheds into sub-basins with RichDEM

 accumulation_threshold : int

-Minimum flow accumulation cells to define a stream
+Minimum upstream cells to define a stream initiation point.

 method : str